 - Attractive packaging

 - Easier for gifting

 What is the price that the gold will be sold at?

 The price will depend upon the market rate of gold.

 Will you buy back Gold Bars purchased from your bank / branch?

 Currently, the Bank is prohibited by regulatory guidelines from buying back gold that has been sold to customers.
-In case you wish to sell the gold bars that you have purchased from the Bank, you can approach any jeweler.

 Will you give me a bill when I purchase Mudra Pure Gold Bars from HDFC Bank?

 We will give you an Invoice for all gold bars purchased from us.
 The Invoice will carry the weight, quantity and purity of the gold bars and will be signed and stamped by the Bank.